AJBrachoRodriguez/Spaceship-Titanic-API-/README.md

 You can use any dataset in which the main purpose is to predict is a passenger would be transported or not.
 The format of the files could be *.csv*, *.xlm* or *.json*

+### **Contributions**

+I would like to you to encourage to contribute in any form to the project through this public repository.

 ### **Credits**